pcantarelli/full-stack-project/README.md

 - HTML5 - To create and add content to the website.
 - CSS3 - To style the website content and provide responsiveness.
-- [Materialize CSS](https://materializecss.com/) - This framework was used on the website Header and Navigation menu.
+- [Materialize CSS](https://materializecss.com/) - This framework was used as a basic structure of the website, and for some pre made componets like the responsive navigation menu and toast pop up messages.
 - JavaScript - Used to display displayed the components from Materialize CSS and to animate the Index form slider.
 - [jQuery](https://jquery.com/) - Javascript library to manipulate the website content
 - Python - To write the backend code
-- [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Python Framework to manage templates, routes, and queries
+- [Django](https://flask.palletsprojects.com/en/1.1.x/) - Python Framework to manage templates, routes, queries and databases.
-- PyMongo - Python library to query Mongo Databases
-- [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Template language to create all pages
-- [MongoDB](https://www.mongodb.com/) - To create and store application databases
 - [VS Code](https://code.visualstudio.com/) - The development tool used to write the website code
 - [GitHub](https://github.com/) - Used for version control and host files.
 - [Heroku](https://www.heroku.com/) - To deploy application